openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 	validation of the archetype against a particular information model, such as the openEHR EHR information model, a CEN model and HL7 model, such as the RIM, or any other model.

-	Numerous small GUI improvements are in the pipeline.